PegJac/Restaurant/README.md

 ## Firebase/Firestore
 - We use firebase hooks to minimize the amount of backend code.
 Firebase hooks can handle state, update dynamically on database changes in real time.
 - Easy to use functions.
+-
+## EmailJS
+- Link to cancel booking is: http://localhost:3000/cancellation/%7B%7Bbooking_reference%7D%7D
+- To use this feature you have to use port 3000.

 ## Running Tests